awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-runcfnlint.md

   Type: String

-  Description: The name of the Amazon S3 bucket containing the packer template\.
+  Description: The name of the S3 bucket containing the packer template\.
 + TemplateFileName

   Type: String